Ryuzen0x1/cs50-All/Week 1/C.md

 make: *** [<builtin>: hello] Error 1
 ```

 It's a scary looking error.
+If you dont include a header file your source code doesn't get access to libraries, some codes that someone else wrote for you to use as base.
+CS50 has a user-friendly version of the [man-pages](https://manual.cs50.io/) for ***C*** header files to learn accordingly.